JozefJarosciak/SolXen-python/README.md

 # Mine SolXen on Solana Testnet (python one-liner)

-This is a test of the Python one-liner **SolXen** miner for Ubuntu.
+This is a test of the Python one-liner **SolXen** miner for Ubuntu and has only been tested on my machine.

-The script hasn't been tested elsewhere, so please amend it to run on Mac or other platforms.
+Please feel free to test it on Mac or other platforms and submit necessary fixes.

 ## Usage